erroronline1/caro/readme.md

 * hash sum check for data completeness?

 #### todo forms
-* import data from other cases, warn about identifier!
 * view other forms as modal (e.g. instructions)
 * suggest next form? (load with identify)